So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 Want to meet up with a friend?

-Enter the address and off you go with turn-by-turn directions and a route optimized for cycling.
-You get to see a map showing your progress along the route as well as pop-up directions.
+Enter the address, and off you go with turn-by-turn directions and a route optimized for cycling.
+You get to see a map showing your progress along the way, as well as pop-up tips.

 It’s as simple as that.

-And you have the Elemnt Roam, it’s even simpler.
+And you have the Elemnt Roam.
+It’s even more straightforward.

-The Elemnt Roam takes the navigational features up a notch with routing that doesn’t require the use of a smartphone or the companion app.
-These features include navigating to locations that are stored on the Elemnt Roam, and a breadcrumbs feature that allows you to reverse the Route back to the start.
+The Elemnt Roam takes the navigational features up a notch with routing that doesn’t require the use of a smartphone or a companion app.
+These features include navigating to locations stored on the Elemnt Roam and the breadcrumbs feature that allows you to reverse the Route back to the start.

-And, like your car’s GPS, the Elemnt Roam will also automatically reroute you back on track in the event that you go off-course.
-It also includes a Get Me Started feature that you can use pre ride to get you to the starting point of your ride.
+And, like your car’s GPS, the Elemnt Roam will also automatically reroute you back on track if you go off-course.
+It also includes a Get Me Started feature that you can use pre-ride to get you to your ride’s starting point.

 9. Additional Accessories

-All 3 models of Wahoo Elemnt are compatible with variety of accessories to support to give you additional functions and features.
+All 3 models of Wahoo Elemnt are compatible with various accessories to support give you additional functions and features.

 Read More : The 5 Best Cycling Heart Rate Monitors

-K-Edge is by far the most popular third party accessories manufacturer for Wahoo.
-It manufactures various elegantly designed aluminum mount for all Wahoo Elemnt models and can be purchased separately.
+K-Edge is by far the most popular third-party accessories manufacturer for Wahoo.
+It manufactures various elegantly designed aluminum mounts for all Wahoo Elemnt models and can be purchased separately.

 While K-Edge also manufacturers mounts for other brands, the ones compatible with always have a blue insert.